hoosmartchain/hoo-smartchain/README.md

 The Hoopen Platform is a unified infrastructure platform based on the technical, traffic and ecological resources of the HoHooup, and will be gradually open to the blockchain industry.
 It will make the construction of decentralized applications more efficient and cost-effective, and provide comprehensive empowerment in aspects of promotion, traffic, and resources.
 In December 2020, the first product of the Hoo HooPlatform, the Hoo ECHooin, also known as HSC, officially launched its "Thunder" phase.
 In addition, Hoo OpenHooform will launch DEX and other blockchain infrastructures based on Layer 2.
 The Hoo Open PHoorm will provide global developers with series of diverse innovative facilities and services.

 ## Introduction to HooSmart Chain
 HooSmart Chain (HSC) is a decentralized, high-efficiency and energy-saving public chain, also the first product launched by the HoHoon Platform.
 It is compatible with smart contracts and supports high-performance transactions.
-The endogenous token of HSC is HT and it adopts the HPoS consensus mechanism.
+The endogenous token of HSC is HOO and it adopts the PosA consensus mechanism.
 HSC will continue to improve the efficiency of Ethereum by Layer2, which will supplement and empower the Ethereum ecosystem.

 ## Declaration
 To help developers’ evolvement at every stage